Open Minds, Open Hearts, Open Doors - Need Screens.

 For several years now, our local market has been saturated with the United Methodist's motto, "Open mind, Open hearts, and Open doors."
 I confess that on the surface it is a neat motto.
 It also sounds kind of Christian too.
-Nevertheless, as I heard it, I wondered if this is what makes a Methodist a Methodist?
+Nevertheless, as I heard it, I wondered if this is what makes a Methodist Christian a Christian?
 Does this motto really illustrate the kind of catholic spirit that our founder, Rev. John Wesley, taught?
-Or does it illustrate more of the same old humanistic liberalism?
+Or does it illustrate more of the same old humanistic liberalism cloned in religion?

 John Wesley had supreme confidence in the Bible.
 Here is what he said of it.
 "God himself has condescended to teach the way; for this very end he came from heaven.
 He has written it down in a book!
 Oh, give me that book!
 At any price, give me the book of God!
 I have it: here is knowledge enough for me.
 Let me be homo unius libri: A man of one book".
 So we see that our founder did not dilly dally about his convictions or what he thought.
 Neither did many who followed him.
 Bishop Asbury loved the Book.
 Other great Methodist leaders greatly esteemed the Book too.
 We Methodists are people of The Book.
 Therefore, let us be like Wesley and be "homo unius libri" people of The Book.